HaolingZHANG/HaolingZHANG/README.md

 4. [pyHEDGES](https://github.com/HaolingZHANG/pyHEDGES): a rewritten implementation of the work *HEDGES Error-Correcting Code for DNA Storage Corrects Indels and Allows Sequence Constraints* in the Python platform ([C++](https://github.com/whpress/hedges) originally, published in *Proceedings of the National Academy of Sciences*).
 5. [ReverseEncodingTree](https://github.com/HaolingZHANG/ReverseEncodingTree): an implementation of the work *Evolving Neural Network through the Reverse Encoding Tree*.
 6. [FasterHammingCalculator](https://github.com/HaolingZHANG/FasterHammingCalculator): A large-scale Hamming distance calculation accelerator using the customized three-dimensional matrix (10 ~ 100 times).
-7. [pymolBE](https://github.com/HaolingZHANG/pymolBE): Customized batch exhibition of three-dimensional molecules based on the pymol framework.
+7. [pymolBE](https://github.com/HaolingZHANG/pymolBE): Customized batch exhibition of three-dimensional molecules based on PyMOL framework.
+8. [StructureCluster](https://github.com/HaolingZHANG/StructureCluster): It provides some scripts for protein comparison (clustering) and format conversion.
-8. [GenomeCompact](https://github.com/HaolingZHANG/GenomeCompact): a lossless compression algorithm for T4 Phage.
+9. [GenomeCompact](https://github.com/HaolingZHANG/GenomeCompact): a lossless compression algorithm for T4 Phage.